opoku370/opoku370.github.io/README.md

 -	The customer city for customer id 17171 and 14577 was updated with ‘Elk Grove’ and that of customer id 14046 was updated with ‘El Monte’
 -	The customer zipcode for customer id 17171 and 14577 was updated with 95758 and that of customer id 14046 was updated with 91732.
 -	The customer state for the customer id 17171, 14577 and 14046 was updated as ‘CA’ and their customer Street set as  ‘Unknown’
--	Suspected customers with different customer ids were updated accordingly.
+-	Suspected customers with different customer ids were updated and deleted accordingly.

   ```sql
 /*